 Now if I know my audience well, I know you love that adrenaline rush and dream of climbing high mountains while conquering new, albeit off-beat, heights.
 This trek has enough meat to entice the experienced trekkers and enough substance to ensure the safety of beginner trekkers.
 Sitting pretty at an elevation of 4304 mt in Kullu valley, the lake comes as a true surprise after traveling through deep valleys and mountains.

 This is a three-day trek to reach the high alpine glacial lake at an ambitious height of 14,000 ft.
 Lying super close to the junction of the mighty Pir Pinjal range and equally mesmerizing Dhauladhar range – one can feel the prominence of the valley.
 The lake is not difficult to reach, and the views are spectacular enough to keep you engrossed for the entirety of the duration.
 In fact, for most of this trek, you’ll be sailing along many meadows – oh what a delight!

-Marvelous peaks like Deo Tibba and Seven Sisters can be seen from the trail of Bhrigu lake trek, a great accompanying view which will leave you mesmerized!
+Marvelous peaks like Deo Tibba and Seven Sisters can be seen from the trail of this trek, a great accompanying view that will leave you mesmerized!
 You have the option of ending this trek in the village of Vashisht.
-Vashisht is very popular its hot sulfur spring.
+Vashisht is very popular in its hot sulfur spring.
 You have to head to the hot water springs where you can get relief from all your pain.

 |Maximum Elevation||14000 Ft|